mpyrek/EvoultionSimulator/README.md

   <img src="./images/dataPanel.png" alt="dataPanel" height="500" />
 </p>
 <br />
 This simulation has got two version.
-First of them is normal, so the animals just die.
-Second of them is magic!
+First one is normal, so the animals just die.
+Second one is magic!
 When in our world stay only five or less animals, then five more creation appear :)  The map informs us about this moment on the left panel, like on this film.
 <br /><br />
 <img src="./images/Darwin EvaluationMagicVersion.gif" alt="DarvinEvolution" height="500"/>